 Benefit Number One: You’re Supporting Your Local Community

 It’s no secret that local products tend to be pushed out by their larger scale, commercial competitors.
 If we as consumers stop supporting our local farmers, our only food option ends up being food from large, profit-driven farms.
 And that food isn’t always cultivated with care.
-Purchasing CSA shares helps keep small farms alive, supports the local economy, and offers more opportunity to those wanting to grow food the way it was intended.
+Purchasing CSA shares helps keep small farms alive, supports the local economy, and offers more opportunities to those wanting to grow food the way it was intended.

 Belonging to a CSA also gets you closer to the food you eat, the people who grow it, and those with the same ideas about food cultivation.
 CSA’s give you the change to know exactly where your food is coming from and allows you to build a relationship with them.
 And then, when you have questions about food or how to prepare it, you can simply ask the farmer.
 You have that direct line of communication to ask things like “What kinds of pesticides or chemicals do you use?” or “I’ve never prepared [insert name of produce here], do you have a good recipe I could follow?”.